ThoughtfulDev/EagleEye/README.md

 Do this **once**
 ```
 $ git clone https://github.com/ThoughtfulDev/EagleEye
+$ sudo apt install cmake
 $ cd EagleEye && pip3 install -r requirements.txt
 ```
 Now install Firefox

 If you have Firefox installed, download the [latest release](https://github.com/mozilla/geckodriver/releases/latest) of the Geckodriver for you Architecture.

+**Note: If you are using Firefox ESR(like Kali does) please use the Geckodriver Version 17**

 Next change the value in `config.json` to the path of the geckodriver e.g
 ```
 {